 Mira Niculescu is a full time student and Arts Fellow at Drisha.
 She is pursuing her PhD at the ‘Ecole de Hautes Etudes en Sciences Sociales ‘(EHESS) in Paris with the ‘Centre d’Etudes Interdisciplinaires du Fait Religieux’ (CEIFR).
 She is currently a Visiting Scholar at the ‘Institute for Israel and Jewish Studies’ at Columbia University in New York.

-Rute Yair Nussbaum teaches Chassidut in Matan, Jerusalem, in Maale (the religious film school) and in Yakar Tel-aviv.
-She has a BA in Jewish Philosophy and Jewish History from Hebrew University and is pursuing a PhD in Jewish Philosophy and Mysticism in NYU.
+Rute Yair Nussbaum teaches Chassidut in Matan (Jerusalem), Midreshet Nishmat, Maale (the Jewish film school), and in various other places, including Havruta- the Hebrew University Bet- Midrash, Midreshet Ein Prat, and alumnae of Ramat Gan hesder Yeshiva.
+She has a BA in Jewish Philosophy and Jewish History from Hebrew University, an MA from NYU and is pursuing a PhD in Jewish Philosophy in Haifa University.

 Ronnie Perelis is the Chief Rabbi Dr. Isaac Abraham and Jelena Alcalay Assistant Professor of Sephardic Studies at the Bernard Revel Graduate School.
 He received his PhD from NYU, writing on the topic of the history and literature of the Marranos.
 His research and teaching focus on the nexus of Hispanic and Jewish culture in Iberia and the New World.
 He is currently writing a study of family and identity in the Sephardic Atlantic world.